deephaven/deephaven-core/demo/web/src/main/notebooks/08 Table Listeners.md

 log_table_update_with_row_handler = listen(table, log_table_update_with_row)
 ```

 This example covers just the bare minimum of using listeners.
-Any code that you'd want to execute can be used as a listener.
-This allows you to do things such as HTTP webhooks, Slack notifications, or email notifications using your listener.
+Any code can be used as a listener.
+This allows you to do things such as trigger HTTP webhooks, Slack notifications, or email notifications.

 ## Parameterizing the listener

-What if we had two time tables and wanted to reuse the same listener method with them?
+What if we had two time tables and wanted to reuse the same listener method?
 We can't change the listener's signature, so parameterizing the tables that way won't work.
-We definitely don't want to copy-paste the code into separate functions that reference the two tables as well.
-Instead, we can create a function that takes a table, and returns a function that takes the `update` object.
+And we definitely don't want to copy-paste the code into separate functions that reference the two tables.
+Instead, we can create a function that takes a table and returns a function that takes the `update` object.
 If you're familiar with functional programming, this is very similar to [currying](https://en.wikipedia.org/wiki/Currying).

 Let's start with our two time tables.